How to build a website, use Email & ICTs

 The establishment by National Commissions and Permanent Delegations of their own websites is therefore strongly encouraged.
 However, the resources of the UNESCO Secretariat are not sufficient to provide individual technical or financial support for the websites of Member States.
 Furthermore, the UNESCO Secretariat cannot assume any legal or substantive responsibility for such websites.

-Included in this Help Package is a set of advice and tips for National Commissions and Permanent Delegations on how to setup, register, host and manage their own Internet websites.
-The Help Package also aims to ensure a consistent quality of websites that are published in the name of UNESCO, as well as their conformity with the applicable standards and rules established by the Organization.
+Included in this site is a set of advice and tips for National Commissions and Permanent Delegations on how to setup, register, host and manage their own Internet websites.
+This information also aims to ensure a consistent quality of websites that are published in the name of UNESCO, as well as their conformity with the applicable standards and rules established by the Organization.

 - Registration of domain names;